Treasury and Payments

 As disruption from technology, changing customer expectations and new market entrants upend traditional business models, corporate treasurers have a prime opportunity to elevate their role in the business.

 Driving this change is a “revolution” in payments.
 Once a pain point for businesses and consumers, the most innovative companies are putting the user experience at the heart of their business models and, in the process, making payments invisible.

-As expectations of seamless, frictionless payment and consumer experiences grow, businesses will have to change.
+In addition to seamless payments, digital payments are expected to multiply eightfold to $78 billion in transactions annually by 2022 (source).1 As expectations of seamless, frictionless payment and consumer experiences grow, businesses will have to change.